chriopter/esphome-water-plants/README.md

 ## What

-Small script to water Plants on a schedule with an Relais for a pump.
+Small script for ESP8266 Relais to water Plants on a schedule with an Relais for a pump.
 Its nothing else than a glorified timer for an USB pump.

 ## Overview